-I’m a full time employee of a Call Center in BGC Taguig and I live in Cavite.
-I don’t own a car so I just commute everyday.
-If you’re working in the Philippines, I’m sure that you are aware of how much time you should be spending in travelling to work and getting home.
+I’m a full-time employee of a Call Center in BGC Taguig and I live in Cavite.
+I don’t own a car so I just commute every day.
+If you’re working in the Philippines, I’m sure that you are aware of how much time you should be spending traveling to work and getting home.

-In the past, I place my expressed milk on our company provided freezer(which is required to be available as per RA 10028 (Chapter III)).
-The milk gets easily frozen which is good, however I found some articles that says “Do not refreeze when its thawed”.
+In the past, I place my expressed milk on our company-provided freezer(which is required to be available as per RA 10028 (Chapter III)).
+The milk gets easily frozen which is good, however, I found some articles that say “Do not refreeze when it’s thawed”.
 Thawed milk can only last up to 24 hours when it is inside the fridge.

 I realized that freezing milk at work isn’t a good idea because it gets thawed easily.
-I am not really aware about that before, so I usually put it back on the freezer whenever I get home.
+I am not really aware of that before, so I usually put it back in the freezer whenever I get home.
 But I was told that Mikayla doesn’t seem to take the milk sometimes.
 That’s why I did a little research about storing my breast milk.

 Since then, I started thinking about a new workaround in storing my breast milk so it will be taken by my baby safely.
 So far, my baby is consistently taking my stored breast milk, that’s why I think it would be nice to share it just in case some working moms also experience the same issue that I had before.